datacult/AE-coding-conventions/dc-dbt_style.md

 Other Considerations can be found [here](https://docs.getdbt.com/guides/best-practices/how-we-structure/2-staging#staging-other-considerations).

-#### Logic Layer
+#### intermediate Layer

 This is the layer where most of the transformation takes place.
 This is where we bring together the blocks in the base layer.
 These models are built with specific purposes on the way to the final data products

-When it comes to naming files, it is important to use the `logic_[entity]s_[verb]s`.sql format.
+When it comes to naming files, it is important to use the `intermediate_[entity]s_[verb]s`.sql format.
 The best guiding principle is to think about verbs (e.g. *pivoted*, *aggregated_to_user*, *joined*, *fanned_out_by_quanity*, *funnel_created*, etc.) in the intermediate layer.
-In our example project, we use an intermediate model to pivot payments out to the order grain, so we name our model *logic_payments_pivoted_to_orders*.
+In our example project, we use an intermediate model to pivot payments out to the order grain, so we name our model *intermediate_payments_pivoted_to_orders*.
 It’s easy for anybody to quickly understand what’s happening in that model, even if they don’t know SQL.
 That clarity is worth the long file name.
 It’s important to note that we’ve dropped the double underscores at this layer.
 In moving towards business conformed concepts, we no longer need to separate a system and an entity and simply reference the unified entity if possible.
 In cases where you need intermediate models to operate at the source system level (e.g. *int_shopify__orders_summed*, *int_core__orders_summed* which you would later union), you’d preserve the double underscores